w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 For an introduction to "Guidance on Applying WCAG 2.2 to Non-Web Information and Communications Technologies (WCAG2ICT)", see the  [WCAG2ICT Overview](https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/).

-### Can I meet WCAG 2 with JavaScript and other technologies? {#othertechs}
+### Do the techniques ensure accessibility in different technologies? {#othertechs}

 WCAG 2 is designed to apply to a broad range of web technologies.

-[Techniques for WCAG 2](https://www.w3.org/WAI/WCAG22/Techniques/) has techniques for several different web technologies. *Note that publication of techniques for a specific technology does not imply that the technology can be used in all cases to create accessible content that meets WCAG 2.* Developers need to be aware of the limitations of specific technologies and ensure that they create content in a way that is accessible to all their potential users.
+[Techniques for WCAG 2](https://www.w3.org/WAI/WCAG22/Techniques/) has techniques for several different web technologies. *Note that publication of techniques for a specific technology does not imply that the technology can be used in all cases to create accessible content that meets WCAG 2.*

+Developers need to be aware of the limitations of specific technologies and ensure that they create content in a way that is accessible to all their potential users.

-### Does WCAG 2 cover the needs of people with cognitive and learning disabilities?
+### Does WCAG 2 cover the accessibility needs of people with cognitive and learning disabilities? {#coga}

 See [[Cognitive Accessibility at W3C]](/cognitive/) for information on:
 * accessibility for people with cognitive and learning disabilities (“cognitive accessibility”)